women's work remembered

 i stitched the reverse of the appliqued flowers on the corner in different colours- at the top right the reverse of a needle lace circle is visible through a cut-out

-samples of my own - includes darning techniques and other functional stitches, needle-lace and other decorative stitches
+samples of my own - includes decorative stitching, needle-lace, darning techniques and other functional stitches

 family relics, manipulated for inclusion